Home Updates FAQs

 Outline planning permission for Otterpool Park was granted on 4 April 2023.

-Folkestone & Hythe District Council has found that there simply are not enough brownfield sites in the area to provide all the extra homes that are needed, although as much as possible is being used.
-On the basis of the current rates of these sites, they can only provide for 1,000 homes between 2014 and 2037.
+Folkestone & Hythe District Council found that there are simply not enough brownfield sites in the area to provide all the extra homes that are needed, although as much as possible is being used.

 By building all the homes the area needs in one place, the development can also include all the roads, schools, utilities and health services that are needed by the residents.